 - Vue has one of the best async components/code splitting patterns support as well as top-notch SSR.
 For example the Vue SSR framework Nuxt.js scores 100/100 in Lighthouse (a performance and PWA analysis tool by Google) out of the box like it’s nobody’s business.
 Just check out the recent talk by Addy Osmani at Google I/O 2017 about Progressive Web Apps.

 - Vue has its own create-react-app in the form of vue-cli with many useful templates like PWA, Nuxt.js a full-fledged webpack setup and multiple community templates.

 Vue is flexible, easy to learn, and powerful.
 Its ecosystem is still growing and it already has everything you need to build all kinds of applications (yes, mobile apps, too).
-I’m absolutely certain that we’re all going to be hearing more about Vue in the future.
+And if you still need to be convinced, I wholeheartedly invite you to read the full State of Vue.js report.

 With its community and rapid growth, we can definitely expect an influx of amazing libraries and integrations, making it the technology of choice for more companies.